jetbalagtas/assignment-cyoa/README.md

 # Choose Your Own Adventure

 ### Quick note from Jet

-This is a simple text-and-alert-based based game to get some basic javascript training.
+Part of our third week assignments, the 3rd week of October 2014, this is a simple text-and-alert-based based game to get some basic javascript training.
 Open the developer console when serving, to see the message(s).

 ## Description
 You will be creating a text based game that will allow the player to make decisions that determine their outcome.